Materiality for the Ricoh Group

 • Office services

-• Smart Vision, etc.
+• Smart Vision, and others

 • Japan: 26%